Vicarious trauma after viewing media: Social media

 While major media companies were the main source people received information about major events, people have also begun turning to social media to stay updated.
 Since the information is posted by private individuals, they are allowed to post unedited footage that may contain graphic and traumatic material to their social media platforms.
-There is also the risk of having distressing content appear on someone's page as an advertisement while they are browsing material that does not relate to the traumatic event, which can make it difficult to avoid since smartphones are constantly updating news around major events that happen in society.
+There is also the risk of having distressing content appear on someone's page as an advertisement while they are browsing material that does not relate to the traumatic event, which can make the distressing content difficult to avoid since smartphones are constantly updating news around major events that happen in society.

-Outcomes: How (social) media impacts mood
+Outcomes

+Impact on mood

 Due to the increase of online social interactions, researchers have questioned the impact of indirect online contact on the emotions and thoughts of online users.
 While past studies have found that emotions can spread between people during direct social contact due to concepts like mimicry, researchers were unsure on if the same could happen through indirect contact made over social media.
-Coviello et al. (2014), found that people’s posts on social media influenced the emotions and behaviors of other people who were their friends or who followed their online account.
+Coviello et al. (2014), found that people's posts on social media influenced the emotions and behaviors of other people who were their friends or who followed their online account.
 They also found that people tended to use language similar to the initial post they saw when responding or further commenting on their own posts to which causes them to further spread the same emotionally valent message to others.
-This research expanded on the knowledge that people’s emotions were only influenced by nonverbal communication like the facial expressions and body language of the people around them to now also being influenced by text-only communication.
+This research expanded on the knowledge that people's emotions were only influenced by nonverbal communication like the facial expressions and body language of the people around them to now also being influenced by text-only communication.